BananaAccounting/Universal/extensions/import/stripe/readme.md

 It allows you to obtain all customer payments, including fees and collected transfers, and their corresponding status.

 Go to Transactions → All activity → Export.

-In the export dialog, select All columns.
+In the export dialog select:

+* Columns: All columns.

 Stripe also lets you export only payments, payouts, or top-ups.
 For simplicity, we choose to export All activity — otherwise it would be too burdensome to map every case, since the exported format changes for each option.